 - Focus on answering user queries comprehensively and providing actionable insights.

-Remember, high-quality content isn’t just about keywords – it’s about providing real value to your audience.
+High-quality content isn’t just about keywords but also about providing real value to your audience.

 3. URL Structure